jayasriveeravilli/Intern_potentiometric_DAC/README.md

 ![Vout](https://user-images.githubusercontent.com/40025087/85193237-3f268c80-b2e4-11ea-87cb-78e92472547a.png)

 # Steps for Ngspice simulation
-1) Download the ngspice_10bit in repository and set directory to save the file.
+1) Download the netlist.cir.out in repository and set directory to save the file.
 2) Open the ngspice.
-3) To simulate, type ngspice 1->POTENTIOMETRIC-DAC.cir.out, you will get the waveforms.
+3) To simulate, type ngspice 1->netlist.cir.out, you will get the waveforms.

 # PRE-LAYOUT characteristics
 ## 0000000000